arunb0405/jmeter_1/README.md

 The results with TPS (Hits per second) of 1 would be displayed in GetTopWcResult_Report folder within index.html charts.

+->docker tag justb4/jmeter jmeter

-To run the .jmx file with docker image - docker run jmeter -n -t GetTopResultsApi.jmx -l GetTopWcResult_dockerReport.jtl -e -o GetTopWcResult_dockerReport
+To run the .jmx file with docker image -
+-> docker run jmeter -n -t GetTopResultsApi.jmx -l GetTopWcResult_dockerReport.jtl -e -o GetTopWcResult_dockerReport

 prior to this the jmeter image should be copied to "/opt/apache-jmeter-5.3/" where the docker pull command is done.